 2012: Denison sold its US Mining Division, which included 100% ownership of the White Mesa Mill in Utah, to Energy Fuels Inc.

-2014: The McClean Lake mill re-commenced operations with the delivery of ore shipments from the Cigar Lake Mine, owned by the Cigar Lake Joint Venture and operated by Cameco under a toll milling agreement.
+2014: The McClean Lake mill re-commenced operations under a toll milling agreement with the delivery of ore shipments from the Cigar Lake Mine, owned by the Cigar Lake Joint Venture and operated by Cameco.

 2015: Denison sold its interest in the Gurvan Saihan joint venture in Mongolia to Uranium Industry a.s.

-2016: McClean Lake mill expansion was completed and an increase to the licensed capacity of the mill was approved – resulting in an increase to the licensed production capacity of the mill to 24 million pounds U3O8 per year.
-This increased licensed capacity allowed for the processing of 100% of ore production from the Cigar Lake mine, up to 18 million pounds U3O8 per year, and provides the flexibility for the mill to process ore from other sources in the future.
+2016: McClean Lake mill expansion was completed, allowing for the licensed production capacity of the mill to increase to 24 million pounds U3O8 per year.
+Processing of Cigar Lake mine ore production is up to 18 million pounds U3O8 per year, and the mill has capacity to process ore from other sources in the future.

 2016: Denison sold its subsidiary Rockgate, which had been reorganized to hold Denison’s varied uranium mineral interests in Zambia, Mali and Namibia, to GoviEx Uranium Inc.

-2018: Denison acquired Cameco Corporation’s 24% in the Wheeler River project, increasing its interest to 90%, with the remaining 10% held by JCU (Canada) Exploration Limited (“JCU”).
+2018: Denison acquired Cameco Corporation’s 24% in the Wheeler River project, increasing its interest to 90%, with the remaining 10% held by JCU (Canada) Exploration Limited.

 2019: The Canadian Nuclear Safety Commissions and the Saskatchewan Ministry of Environment accepted the Provincial Technical Proposal and Federal Project Description submitted by Denison for the ISR uranium mine and processing plant proposed for the Wheeler River Project.
 This acceptance initiated the Environmental Assessment process for Wheeler River in accordance with the requirements of both the Canadian Environmental Assessment Act, 2012 and the Saskatchewan Environmental Assessment Act.